 That’s adaptive learning.

-The field—which uses artificial intelligence to actively tailor content to each individual’s needs—draws upon knowledge domains as diverse as machine learning, cognitive science, predictive analytics, and educational theory—to make this learner-centered vision of education a reality.
+To make this learner-centered vision of education a reality, the field uses artificial intelligence to actively tailor content to each individual’s needs.
+It draws upon knowledge domains as diverse as machine learning, cognitive science, predictive analytics and educational theory.

 For example, the visual below on the left shows individuals moving through content in a conventional, linear setting.
 Every learner must encounter every piece of content.
 On the right, a learner is experiencing only the content that she needs to see at any given moment, given her mastery of the subject.

 Some distinctions can help clarify the concept.
-“Adaptive learning,” while related to “adaptive testing” has a completely different goal.
+“Adaptive learning,” while related to “adaptive testing,” has a completely different goal.
 Both “adaptive learning” and “adaptive testing” adjust the content based on learner activity and performance.
-However, the aim of “adaptive testing” is to figure out each learner’s proficiency or skill-level in as few questions as possible (hence the GRE or GMAT) while the goal of “adaptive learning” is to help each learner learn as efficiently and effectively as possible.
-When I say “learn,” I mean, gain demonstrable proficiency in some learning objective: experience an ah-ha moment.
+However, the aim of “adaptive testing” is to figure out each learner’s proficiency or skill-level in as few questions as possible (hence the GRE or GMAT).
+The goal of “adaptive learning” is to help each learner learn as efficiently and effectively as possible.
+When I say “learn,” I mean, gain demonstrable proficiency in some learning objective, to experience an ah-ha moment.

-Of course 1-on-1 mentorship with an instructor who understands each learner’s strengths, weaknesses, unique background, and learning preference—is what typically leads to the highest levels of mastery.
+Of course one-on-one mentorship with an instructor who understands each learner’s strengths weaknesses, unique background and learning preference is what typically leads to the highest levels of mastery.
 Many consider this to be the ideal, but private tutors are expensive and generally reserved for only a few subject areas like high-stakes testing.
 Most learners never receive this kind of attention and thus, never achieve the mastery levels they might have otherwise.

-What’s exciting about our times is that we now have technology to make these ideas real and scalable and in the process, deliver dramatically better learning outcomes.
-Adaptive learning technology inexpensively scales the benefits of 1-on-1 mentorship, providing each learner with their own personalized course, which adjusts in real-time for his or her performance and engagement level.
+What’s exciting about our times is that we now have technology to make these ideas real and scalable and, in the process, deliver dramatically better learning outcomes.
+Adaptive learning technology inexpensively scales the benefits of one-on-one mentorship, providing each learner with their own personalized course, which adjusts in real-time for his or her performance and engagement level.

-Learning Science Platforms, the team that I work on @ McGraw-Hill unlocks performance by driving mastery and measurable results through a powerful data layer.
-When our clients content is delivered on our platform, it creates a data layer that powers not only adaptive learning but also tailored instruction and agile authoring.
+At McGraw Hill, we unlock performance by driving mastery and measurable results through a powerful data layer.
+When our clients' content is delivered on our platform, it creates a data layer that powers not only adaptive learning but also tailored instruction and agile authoring.
 The benefits are summarized below: